Take these simple steps:

 The Inflammation Connection

-Ask your doctor if your RA medicines will affect the chance that you'll get heart disease, and ask what you can do to manage that risk.
+Ask your doctor if your RA medicines will make you more likely to get heart disease.
+Ask what you can do to manage that risk.

-Your doctor can help you decide if your medications and doses are right for your heart's health.
-If you have other risk factors for heart disease, such as high cholesterol, she may prescribe other drugs, such as statins that lower your “bad” (LDL) cholesterol.
+Your doctor can help you decide if your medications and doses are right for your heart health.
+If you have other risk factors for heart disease, such as high cholesterol, she may prescribe other drugs.
+These could include statins, which lower your “bad” (LDL) cholesterol.